What is Fringe Benefits Tax (FBT)?

 There have also been several significant developments for employers when determining their FBT liability for the 2021 and beyond.

-What are some of the notable changes coming into effect?
+What are some notable changes coming into effect in the 2021 FBT year?

 An extension has been provided from 1 April 2021 for the FBT exemption for the provision of multiple work-related portable electronic devices where the eligible employer has an aggregated turnover of less than $50 million.